What is Section 3?

 Section 3 is a provision of the Housing and Urban Development (HUD) Act of 1968 that helps foster local economic development, neighborhood economic improvement, and individual self-sufficiency.
 The Section 3 program requires that Lucas Metropolitan Housing Authority and other recipients of HUD financial assistance (including contractors and subcontractors), to the greatest extent feasible, provide job training, employment and contracting opportunities for Affordable Housing (commonly known as Low Income Public Housing or LIPH) residents, low and very-low income residents and businesses in connection with projects and activities in their neighborhood.

 For Training and Employment

-• Persons in public housing and assisted housing
+- Persons in affordable housing and assisted housing

 A Business Concern: